graphql-aspnet/graphql-aspnet.github.io/docs/advanced/type-expressions.md

 id: type-expressions
 title: Type Expressions
 sidebar_label: Type Expressions
+sidebar_position: 1
 ---

-The GraphQL specification states that when a field resolves a value that doesn't conform to the type expression of the field that the value is rejected, converted to null and an error added to the response.
+The GraphQL specification states that when a field resolves a value that doesn't conform to the expected type expression of the field that the value is rejected, converted to null and an error added to the response.

-When GraphQL ASP.NET build a schema it makes as few assumptions as possible about the data returned from your fields to result in as few errors as possible.
+When the library build a schema it makes as few assumptions as possible about the data returned from your fields to result in as few errors as possible.

 These assumptions are: